SocietyForArtisticResearch/texteditor-elm/README.md

 General:

 - Make a closure/module of editor.html's js code.
+Or convert into typescript?